 We welcome and support volunteers coming into school to support our pupils and gain experience.
 We currently have volunteers working in the school of which a number of these are parent volunteers.
 Volunteers are currently supporting children with class based activities, reading and gardening.

 Grange Primary School is the centre of the community.
-We have a community room in school which is used by local groups such as Patch and Pact.
-Our School Hall is used once a month by the Cameo group.
+We have a community room in school which is used by local groups such as Pact and the Owton Manor Playgroup.